Mortgage For A Holiday Home Abroad

 Author: Pete Mugleston

-It’s winter in the UK, but far from being stuck indoors with the rain hammering on the windows, you’re lying in the sun in the garden of your holiday home abroad – sounds good doesn’t it?
+It’s winter in the UK, but far from being stuck indoors with the rain hammering on the windows, you’re lying in the sun in the garden of your holiday home abroad.
+That sounds good, doesn’t it?
 Warm weather and relaxation in a home away from home in your favourite holiday destination.

 You might think owning a holiday home abroad will only ever be a dream, but have you considered getting a mortgage to make that dream come true?
-In this article, we look at how to get one of these mortgages as well as the lending criteria and deposit requirements.
-Plus, you can use our holiday home mortgage calculator to find out how much you could borrow.
+In this article, we look at how to get one of these mortgages and the lending criteria and deposit requirements.
+Plus, you can use our holiday home mortgage calculator to determine how much you could borrow.

 Can you get a mortgage for a holiday home abroad?

 Yes!
-There will be eligibility criteria to fulfil and an affordability assessment, just as with any mortgage, but the fact that it’s a property overseas shouldn’t preclude you from getting a mortgage.
+As with any mortgage, there will be eligibility criteria to fulfil and an affordability assessment, but the fact that it’s an overseas property shouldn’t preclude you from getting a mortgage.

-One thing to keep in mind, though, is that any type of overseas mortgage can be more complex to arrange than a domestic one, but the good news is that professional help is available.
+One thing to keep in mind, though, is that any type of overseas mortgage can be more complex to arrange than a domestic one.
+The good news is that professional help is available.

 Maximise your chance of approval with a specialist